Nixionis/odin-landing/README.md

 Landing page from odin projects.

-made with flexbox, has responsive layout without any media quaries.
+Made with flexbox, has responsive layout without any media quaries.